silcprotocol/evmos/tests/e2e/README.md

 ### Testing Results

-The `make test-e2e` script will output the test results for each testing file.
+The `make test-upgrade` script will output the test results for each testing file.
 In case of a successful upgrade, the script will print the following output (example):